 What is Self-Aware Marketing?

-The ‘reverse psychology’ of the marketing industry, self-aware marketing is centered around satirical or ironic adverts that poke fun at themselves, other brands, or its concept in general.
+The ‘reverse psychology’ of the marketing industry, self-aware marketing.
+It centered around satirical or ironic adverts.
+Adverts that poke fun at themselves, other brands, or its concept in general.

 Traditional marketing campaigns hide that they’re trying to promote products and sales.
 Self-aware marketing campaigns do the opposite by putting ‘the sell’ front and center.